IGME-202-2231/project-2-eastseasaltfishnet/README.md

 - **Walls**: The tank cannot pass through walls and must avoid collisions.
 - **Player**: Enemy Tanks wont overlap with player, except player ran.
 Unless the player tries to overlap with it.
 It will always keep a distace with player

+#### Separation
+- **Important**: The enemy dont have separation, but since there is only one enemy I think it is reasonable.
+So to compensate I added separation to the other two agents,
+the missile have a really weak separation force but the hp box have a strong one

 ## Missile

 ### Description